farslan 10 months ago

 I've had an idea for a dock that turns your smartphone into a landline of sorts.
 Plugs into an actual corded phone base and only rings the physical landline phone.

-• evandrofisico 10 hours ago
+• evandrofisico 10 months ago

 I remember at some point some novelty shops selling bluetooth and wired phones resembling old school landline phones, those could be a useful starting point for such a design.

-kspacewalk2 10 hours ago
+kspacewalk2 10 months ago

 >This is what we call the iPhone DN-40 Dock